-Tutor Doctor acknowledges the duty of care to safeguard and promote the welfare of children.
+Tutor Doctor acknowledges the duty of care to safeguard and promote the welfare of children and vulnerable adults.

 Tutor Doctor provides tuition to students of all ages in home, at school both in person and online.
-We are committed to ensuring children are kept safe by having a safeguarding policy which complies with statutory guidance and reflects best practice in the sector
+We are committed to ensuring children and vulnerable adults are kept safe by having a safeguarding policy which complies with statutory guidance and reflects best practice in the sector